zng-ui/zng/TODO/Variables.md

 # Animation

+We can just schedule an easing with Vars and it sets the variable until its done.

+## OR

 When a variable is set the new value should be available *immediately* in the next app update.
 But we may want to implement *easing* that transitions between the previous value and the next.
 The idea is to extend the `Var` trait to support *get_animating* that returns the intermediary animated value between the two values.

 Normal variables (the current ones) just return the new value also, because they are without *easing*, but we can have new `AnimatingVar` or something, that can have easing configuration and provides intermediary values.

+## Storyboard/Key-frames

+Need to integrate with multiple animations stuff.